-When it’s raffle time, it’s hared not to notice the beautifully wrapped baskets in the Lobby of the Library.
-Patrons may purchase raffle tickets for changes to win one or more baskets.
+When it’s raffle time, it’s hard not to notice the beautifully wrapped baskets in the Lobby of the Library.
+Patrons may purchase raffle tickets for chances to win one or more baskets.
 Items for the baskets are donated to the Mount Prospect Public Library Foundation or purchased with donated seed money.
-The Unbelievable Chocolate Raffle is held in winter and the Fall Classic Raffle is held in the fall.
+The Unbelievable Chocolate Raffle is held in winter, and the Fall Classic Raffle is held in the fall.

 Library Foundation Category: Event